-The discriminant analysis is the statistical technique in order to estimate in which group the samples are included.
-For example, it can be used to distinguish the applicants who pass from those who fail in the multifaceted entrance examination, including a written examination, an interview, GPA and so on.
+The discriminant analysis is the statistical technique to estimate to which group samples belong.
+For example, it can be used to distinguish a pass group from a fail group in the entrance examination of the multifaceted tests including a written examination, an interview, GPA and so on.
 By referring three PCSs, we can apply the discriminant analysis to classify 47 prefectures into 4 groups.
 The resulted grouping is purely based on the statistical ground.
-If the ranking (grouping) shown in Table 3 is consistent with the results of the discrimination analysis, we can confirm that the ranking used as the guideline is rational and provides the firm foundation that the guideline reflects the characters of prefectures properly.
+If the ranking (grouping) shown in Table 3 is consistent with the results of the discrimination analysis, we can confirm that the ranking used as the guideline is rational and provides the foundation that the guideline reflects the characters of prefectures properly.

 In order to derive four groupings, three discriminant functions (D.F.) must be estimated.
-Standardized coefficients of each function are indicated by Table 4.
-D.F.1 gives the boundary line between A and B rank, and D.F.2 between B and C, and D.F.3 between C and D. According to Table 4, the high ranked prefectures (A rank) are characterized mainly by the employment environment and the lower ranked ones by the industrial structure.
+Standardized coefficients of each function are indicated by Table 4 .
+D.F.1 gives the boundary line between A and B rank, and D.F.
+2 between B and C, and D.F.3 between C and D. According to Table 4 , the high ranked prefectures (A rank) are characterized mainly by the employment environment and the lower ranked ones by the industrial structure.

-Variables D.F.1 D.F.2 D.F.3
+variables D.F.1 D.F.2 D.F.3

-employment 1 1751 0.0100 0.1526

-environment 1.1751 0.0100
+employment environment 1.1751 0.0100 0.1526

 ability to pay 0.5600 0.6374 -0.7079

 industrial structure -0.4994 0.7862 0.5543